 The first step to setting up your Bonfire campaign is designing the products you plan to sell in your campaign.
 There are a few directions you can go with your business’s shirt design, based on what resources and time you have to put toward the design itself.

-If you want to keep things simple and get your campaign up and running quickly, use design assets you already have, such as your company logo.
+If you want to keep things simple and get your campaign up and running quickly, you might find it helpful to use design assets that you already have, such as your company logo.

-If you have more time or access to more design assets than just your logo, you can create a custom shirt design specifically for this campaign.
-The positive to going this route is that you broaden the appeal to your product, and make this item seem more exclusive.
+If you have additional time or access to more design assets, you can create a custom design specifically for this campaign.
+Going this route can help your design appeal to an ever wider audience.

 Set Up Your Campaign

 Once you create your design, you can begin setting up your campaign on Bonfire.
-Upload your design, set your prices, and start designing your campaign page.
-Your campaign page is where you can tell the story behind your fundraiser.
+Upload your design, set your product prices, and start building your campaign page.
+Your campaign page is where you can include information about your business and tell the story behind your fundraiser.

 Be specific about your current needs, and lay out the plan for how raised funds will be used.
-Make sure you include photos of your staff, business, and products.
-With Bonfire, you can also enable additional donations on top of shirt purchases, so your most devoted customers can support you even more.
+If possible, include photos of your staff, business, and products.
+Adding personal elements like these will help build a connection with your community.

 Promote Your Campaign